 Team productivity is one of the most important ingredients in business, and it’s everyone’s responsibility to keep themselves on track.
 Without productivity, projects can fall behind deadlines, leaving teams scrambling to deal with the consequences.
+These problems can become even further exacerbated by the lack of a project management office to ensure things run smoothly.

 A distracting workplace can cost you far more than team productivity—it can cost businesses billions in revenue loss.
 According to a survey by Salary.com and America Online, employees spend an average of 1.86 hours per eight-hour workday on something other than their jobs, costing U.S. employers an estimated $544 billion in lost productivity each year.